 The Randleman Water Supply Watershed Rules are watershed protection rules codified by the North Carolina State Assembly in 2020 to protect our newest drinking water reservoir, Randleman Lake (Randleman Lake was impounded in the early 2000s and began service as the PTRWA public water system in 2010).

-As a Class-IV critical water supply watershed, there are specific groundwater and surface water standards that industrial dischargers, landfill operators, agricultural operators, developers and local authorities operating in Jamestown (and along Deep River and its tributaries) are REQUIRED to follow, as defined in 15A NCAC 02B .0216.
+There are specific groundwater and surface water standards that industrial dischargers, landfill operators, agricultural operators, developers and local authorities operating in Jamestown (and along Deep River, Bull Run and their tributaries) are REQUIRED to follow, as defined in 15A NCAC 02B .0216.

 As stated in 15A NCAC 02b .0216, water quality standards applicable to Class WS-IV Waters include the following limits for surface waters and tributaries that flow to Deep River: